-approximations do not satisfy useful componentwise error bounds.
-Interestingly, this means that algorithms that sacrifice componentwise stability for speed, such as the 3M algorithm to multiply complex matrices with only three real multiplications [12], or fast matrix algorithms such as Strassen's algorithm, are much more attractive when used on LR matrices, since only normwise stability can be expected anyway.
-Another possible drawback of Strassen's algorithm is that the constants in the error bound are much larger: for example, for matrix multiplication, the constant b in (2.6) increases to $O(b^{\log_2 12}) \approx O(b^{3.6})$ [11], [13, sec.
-23.2.2].
+It is important to note that Lemma 3.1, as well as all other results in this paper, provides only a normwise error bound.
+This is unavoidable because low-rank approximations do not satisfy useful componentwise error bounds.
+Interestingly, this means that algorithms that sacrifice componentwise stability for speed, such as the 3M algorithm to multiply complex matrices with only three real multiplications (Higham, 1992), or fast matrix algorithms such as Strassen's algorithm, are much more attractive when used on LR matrices, since only normwise stability can be expected anyway.
+Another possible drawback of Strassen's algorithm is that the constants in the error bound are much larger: for example, for matrix multiplication, the constant b in (2.7) increases to $O(b^{\log_2 12}) \approx O(b^{3.6})$ (Higham (1990), Higham (2002, sec.
+23.2.2)).
 This larger constant is insignificant for LR matrices because the low-rank errors dominate the floating-point ones, and so the constant c in (3.2) has essentially no impact on the overall error.
-This is illustrated in Figure 3.1b, where we compare the error2 for computing the product of two full matrices, Z=AV, with that for computing the product of an LR matrix with a full one, $Z=\widetilde{A}V$, for multiplication performed classically and by Strassen's algorithm.
-While the use of Strassen's algorithm leads to an error larger by about an order of magnitude for the product Z=AV, the error for the product $Z=\widetilde{A}V$ does not increase as long as the threshold ε is large enough to hide the larger constant of Strassen's algorithm.
+This is illustrated in Figure 3.1b, where we compare the error2 for computing the product of two full matrices, Z = AV, with that for computing the product of an LR matrix with a full one, $Z = \tilde{A}V$, for multiplication performed classically and by Strassen's algorithm.
+While the use of Strassen's algorithm leads to an error larger by about an order of magnitude for the product Z = AV, the error for the product $Z = \tilde{A}V$ does not increase as long as the threshold ε is large enough to hide the larger constant of Strassen's algorithm.